2022 Economic Census Methodology

 If all critical information is available, the classification code is assigned automatically.
 After classification codes are assigned, a "verification" operation is performed to validate the industry and geography.

-After an establishment has been assigned a valid industry code, the data edits further evaluate the response data for consistency and validity—for example, ensuring that employment data are consistent with payroll or sales/receipts data.
+After an establishment has been assigned a valid industry code, the data edits further evaluate the response data for consistency and validity—for example, ensuring that employment data are consistent with payroll or receipts data.
 Response data is always evaluated by industry; in some cases, type of operation or tax-exempt status is also taken into account.
 Additional checks compare current year data to data reported in previous censuses, annual surveys, or from administrative sources.

 Nonresponse